Published On: Mar 29 2013 05:52:36 PM CDTUpdated On: Apr 03 2016 01:00:00 AM CDT

 1989: Pepsi dismisses Madonna as a spokesperson after her "Like a Prayer" video was called "blasphemous" by the Vatican.

-1986: Actress and singer Amanda Bynes, known for the TV shows "All That," "The Amanda Show" and "What I Like About You," as well as movies like "Big Fat Liar," "What a Girl Wants" and "She's the Man," is born in Thousand Oaks, Calif.
+1986: Actress and singer Amanda Bynes, known for the TV shows "All That," "The Amanda Show" and "What I Like About You," as well as movies like "Big Fat Liar," "What a Girl Wants" and "She's the Man," is born in Thousand Oaks, California.

 1985: Singer-songwriter Leona Lewis, whose hits include "Bleeding Love," "Better in Time" and "Happy," is born in London, England.